bachya/linkding-cli/README.md

   -a, --archived                 Whether the newly-created bookmark should be
                                  immediately archived.
   -d, --description DESCRIPTION  The description to give the bookmark.
+  -n, --notes NOTES              Any Markdown-formatted notes to add to the bookmark.
   --shared                       Whether the newly-created bookmark should be
                                  shareable with other linkding users --tags TAG1,TAG2,...
 The tags to apply to the bookmark.